Other published works

 I want a new fortune cookie.
 But I’m not a Russian whore working the street to get by, so I guess it could be way worse.
 I just want to be a good girl.
 I want to wriggle nicely on my hook.
 I want a new fortune cookie.

 Originally from South Africa, Lisa de Nikolits has been a Canadian citizen since 2003.
 She has a Bachelor of Arts in English Literature and Philosophy and has lived in the U.S.A., Australia and Britain.

-Lisa de Nikolits is the author of five published novels:
+Lisa de Nikolits is the author of seven published novels:

 • Between The Cracks She Fell was published in Fall 2015 and reviewed by Canadian Living, the Quill & Quire, Open Book Toronto and 49th Shelf.